 More to come…

 I will continue to update this post as I attend more teas!
-Do you have a favorite gluten free afternoon tea in London?
+Do you have a favourite that is one of the best gluten free afternoon tea in London?
 Please let me know which ones I should check out!